sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 }
 </style>

 This tutorial gives an introduction to [Apache Spark](https://spark.apache.org/) in [scala](https://www.scala-lang.org/) taking as use case protein sequences and amino acids, commonly used in  bioinformatics.
-The same operations can also be applied to genomic data with nucleotides (A,C,G,T) and the code can be adapted to Python / Java or R.
+The same exercises can also be donewith genomic data with nucleotides (A,C,G,T) and the code can be adapted to Python, Java or R.

 # Download the dataset